svpino/rfeed/README.md

 * `Guid`: Represents a string that uniquely identifies the item.
 * `Source`: Represents the RSS channel that the item came from.

-(For more information about each one of these classes, you can check the official [RSS 2.0 specification](http://cyber.law.harvard.edu/rss/rss.html).)
+(For more information about each one of these classes, you can check the official [RSS 2.0 specification](http://cyber.law.harvard.edu/rss/rss.html), and check out the `rfeed.py` source file.)

 ## Extending the library